I may receive a commission from a purchase. See more details here.

 Getting Around

-Technology has navigation systems in most cars on the road today.
-So it's east to recalculate a route, create a different route, or add an out of the way stop on the way to your final destination.
+Most cars on the road today have navigation systems in them.
+So it's easy to recalculate a route, create a different route, or add an out of the way stop on the way to your final destination.

-I couldn't leave out an example of a satellite view.
+Oh...
+I can't leave out an example of a satellite view.

 I Can Do That